 Eric is also an award-winning singer-songwriter, who performs throughout Texas and the Southwest.
-He’s an engaging live performer whose first CD was released in 2000.
 His songs have won honorable mention in both the Billboard and Great American song contests; and he’s been a finalist in the 5th Street Festival and South Florida Folk Festival songwriter competitions.

 Eric has led or co-led hundreds of persons on mission trips around the globe, to places such as Mexico, Haiti, Russia, and Nepal.
 He has worked with lay persons to build ten homes, and one Community Center, in partnership with Habitat for Humanity of Dallas.
 He’s a popular preacher, and often tackles challenging issues of social justice in his writings and sermons.

 His wife, Judge Dennise Garcia, is a State District Judge for Dallas, County.
-As judge of the 303rd Family District Court, she consistently gets high ratings from area lawyers, and was named “best judge” by The Dallas Observer.
-First elected in 2004, she was the first Latina ever elected to a county-wide bench in Dallas County.
-At the State District Judge level, she is sadly the only Latina currently serving among dozens of judges.
-She was re-elected for a fourth term in 2014.
+As judge of the 303rd Family District Court.
+In 2004, she was the first Latina ever elected to a county-wide state district bench in Dallas County, and is currently the longest service district judge in that area.
+She was re-elected for a fourth term in 2018.

 They have the world’s best daughter, Maria, and an incredible dog, Daisy.

-Find links to Northaven’s website, and Eric’s music-related websites, at the top of this site’s navigation menu.
+Find links to Eric’s music-related websites, at the top of this site’s navigation menu.